Channeling Acceleration in Crystals and Nanostructures and Studies of Solid Plasmas: New Opportunities: Paths and facilities for follow-up experiments

-With this prospective availability of {\bf highly-focused drivers}, one can envision to study crystal/nanostructure wakefield with ``long'' drivers, that are much longer than $\lambda_p$.
-This can first be achieved by relying on self modulation due to the wakefield in the nanostructure, this modulation being reminiscent of wakefield excitation and thus providing an experimental observable for it, in a way similar to proton bunch self modulation observed in the AWAKE experiment~\cite{ADLI2018, TURNER2019}.
+With this prospective availability of \textbf{highly-focused} but still \textit{long} (compared to $\lambda_p$) drivers, one can already envision to study crystal/nanostructure wakefield.
+This can first be achieved by relying on self modulation due to the wakefields in the nanostructure, in a way similar to proton bunch self modulation observed in the AWAKE experiment~\cite{ADLI2018, TURNER2019}.
 One can also decouple the process of beam modulation and the excitation of wakefield in the nanostructure by sending a pre-modulated driver into the structure.
 This could be achieved for instance through self modulation of the beam in an amorphous solid that is preceding the nanostructure.
-Such advanced experiments will beneficiate from the input of near-term experiments such as E336 at FACET-II, that will provide valuable experimental measurements allowing us to benchmark our theoretical modeling of beam-nanostructure interaction against experimental data.
-Advanced nanostructure experiments with highly-focused drivers are expected to provide a unique insight into the interaction of ultrahigh-density drivers (in particular electron beams) with crystals and different types of nanostructures such as CNTs and porous alumina or glass nanostructures, and on the resulting incoherent channeling radiation.
+Such advanced experiments will beneficiate from the input of near-term experiments such as E-336 at FACET-II, that will provide valuable experimental measurements allowing us to benchmark our theoretical modeling of beam-nanostructure interaction against experimental data.
+Advanced nanostructure experiments with highly-focused drivers are expected to provide a unique insight into the interaction of ultrahigh-density drivers (in particular electron beams) with crystals and different types of nanostructures such as CNTs and porous alumina or glass nanostructures.
 It will further give valuable experimental data on controlled focusing and self-bunching/slicing/modulation of ultrahigh-density beams in CNTs/crystals, and on the generation and detection of high-amplitude wakefields through the coherent buildup from a pre-modulated beam.